 To the extent possible, ITU-D should incorporate appropriate issues into its regional seminars on spectrum management.

+The dissemination of IoT development information and assistance of ITU-D will help developing countries to prepare the appropriate spectrum policy and identification to accommodate the development of IoT.

 4 Assistance in setting up computerized frequency management and monitoring systems